 - Jack in the Box on Facebook, on Twitter @JackBox

 - BBVA Compass on Facebook, on Twitter @BBVACompass

 Photo Credit: R24KBerg

 ABOUT THE AUTHORAbby Lentz, founder of HeavyWeight Yoga, is a pioneer in the development of yoga for people who are overweight and obese.
-Since 2004, she has created and re-created yoga practices and life disciplines that are safe and effective for larger bodies — all expertise built on her over 42 years of yoga experience.
-From personal practice, to teaching, then training others to teach HeavyWeight Yoga, at 66 Abby continues to bring the benefits of yoga to everyone regardless of their size or situation.
+She has created and re-created yoga and life disciplines that are safe and effective for larger bodies — built on her over 42 years of yoga experience.
+From personal practice, to teaching, then training others to teach HeavyWeight Yoga, at 66 Abby brings the benefits of yoga to everyone regardless of their size or situation.